 It is important to understand the basics before moving on to the potential benefits that CBD may have to offer.
 What is CBD?
 The Cannabis sativa plant has a group of chemical compounds known as cannabinoids.
 With over 113 different cannabinoids, CBD is just one of them.
 There are a few variations of cannabis that you may have heard of.
-One of these variations is highly well known, the marijuana plant.
-This cannabis variation is known for having a high concentration of the cannabinoid tetrahydrocannabinol (THC).
+One of these variations is highly well-known the marijuana plant.
+This cannabis variation is known for having a high concentration of cannabinoid tetrahydrocannabinol (THC).
 This particular component gives users a ‘high’ or a feeling of euphoria when used.
 This is a huge misconception when it comes to CBD and THC, they are often lumped together.

 But just because CBD and THC can be found together doesn’t mean that they’re the same.
-CBD does not have the ability to get one ‘high’ and that is the reason that CBD derived from another form of the Cannabis sativa plant, hemp is legal in all fifty states (with some restrictions).
+CBD oil does not have the ability to get one ‘high’ and that is the reason that CBD derived from another form of the Cannabis sativa plant, hemp is legal in all fifty states (with some restrictions).
 The 2018 Farm Bill allowed farmers across the country to grow and sell the hemp plant.
 This is because the hemp plant contains high amounts of CBD and less than 0.3% of THC.
 This small amount of THC cannot get users to the inebriated feeling commonly associated with cannabis use.
 The marijuana plant, however, contains higher amounts of THC and therefore has not been deemed legal in all states.

 Can CBD help you fall asleep and stay asleep?
 One study on CBD and sleep focused on patients who were suffering from a few different pain-causing conditions.
 This was an ongoing study that was testing a new cannabis medication called Sativex.
-They concluded that throughout the years 40-50% of subjects had good or great quality of sleep.
-This study suggests that if pain is keeping you awake at night, CBD may be able to help sooth it, making sleep more obtainable.
+They concluded that throughout the years 40-50% of subjects had a good or great quality of sleep.
+This study suggests that if the pain is keeping you awake at night, CBD may be able to help soothe it, making sleep more obtainable.

 Another study we can look at is this one.
 CBD may promote a sense of calm!
-In this study they tested people who have SAD (Social Anxiety Disorder).
+In this study, they tested people who have SAD (Social Anxiety Disorder).
 The subjects were given either a placebo or CBD.
 Using neuroimaging to take a look at how CBD changed the function of the brain.
-To put it simply, those who were given CBD showed significantly lower SAD brain activity.
+To put it simply, those who were given CBD oil showed significantly lower SAD brain activity.
 Oftentimes when people struggle with sleep it is because they are unable to “shut their brain off” or calm down.
 CBD may be able to help the brain calm down enough for people to fall asleep.

 Now that you know some of the reasons that CBD is being used, what products are available?